corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cordapp-advanced-concepts.md

 Corda transactions evolve input states into output states.
 A state is a data structure containing: the actual data fact (that is expressed as a strongly typed serialized java object) and a reference to the logic (contract) that needs to verify a transition to and from this state.
 Corda does not embed the actual verification bytecode in transactions.
 The logic is expressed as a Java class name and a contract constraint
-(read more in: [API: Contract Constraints](api-contract-constraints.md)), and the actual code lives in a JAR file that is referenced by the transaction.
+(read more in: api-contract-constraints), and the actual code lives in a JAR file that is referenced by the transaction.

 ### The basic threat model and security requirement.